dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 ### Part 3: Actually Adding Free()

-So to solve this issue we need to keep track of a new information: whether a chunk of memory is used or free.
+So to solve this issue we need to keep track of the new information: whether a chunk of memory is used or free.

 So now everytime we will make an allocation we will keep track of:

 * the allocated size
 * the status (free or used)

-At this point our new heap allocation will looks like:
+At this point our new heap allocation will look like:

 | 0000 | 0001 | 0002 | 0003  |  0004 | ... |  0011 | 0011 | 0013 | ... | 00100 |
 |------|------|------|-------|-------|-----|-------|------|------|-----|-------|